 SMS Meaning in Business Messaging (And How It Works)

-SMS has been around since the early 1990s and is still used worldwide because it doesn’t rely on mobile data and works on every mobile device.
+Today, SMS is still used globally because it doesn’t rely on mobile data and works on virtually every device.
+This makes it one of the most accessible and consistent ways for businesses to stay connected with customers.

-That makes it one of the most accessible ways to stay connected with customers.
-Even with the rise of messaging apps and social media, SMS remains a trusted option for direct communication.
+Even with the rise of messaging apps and social media platforms, SMS remains a trusted channel for direct communication.

-How SMS Works?
+How Does SMS Work?

 It uses the GSM system, also known as the Global System for Mobile Communications.
 It’s the same basic technology that mobile carriers use to connect phone calls.